rust-lang/book/second-edition/nostarch/chapter05.md

 even though the fields within the struct have the same types.
 For example, a function that takes a parameter of type `Color` cannot take a `Point` as an argument, even though both types are made up of three `i32` values.
-Otherwise, tuple struct instances behave like tuples, which we covered in Chapter 3: you can destructure them into their individual pieces, you can use a `.` followed by the index to access an individual value, and so on.
+Otherwise, tuple struct instances behave like tuples: you can destructure them into their individual pieces and you can use a `.` followed by the index to access an individual value, and so on.

 ### Unit-Like Structs without Any Fields